talmobi/dasu/README.md

 ```

 ## About
-Use the same XHR in the browser and on the server.
-Similar libraries already exists such as https://github.com/ykzts/node-xmlhttprequest.
-This aims to be as simple and minimalistic as possible.
+Using XMLHttpRequest or Node's http libraries under the hood, **dasu** aims to streamline your basic xhr for both contexts.
+It provides the familiar structure to Node's http library (http://devdocs.io/node/http#http_http_request_options_callback)

 ## Why
-Sometimes you'd like to test how a XMLHttpRequest would work on the server side without opening up the browser.
-For example when making automated tests for client login/regisration.
+Test your client side request/fetch/xhr logic on the server side with the same api you're using on the client.

 ## Install